Joymutheu-dev/MY-PORTFOLIO-/README.md

 ---

 Thank you for visiting my portfolio!
-I look forward to connecting and exploring new opportunities to make a difference through technology.
+I look forward to connecting and exploring new opportunities to make a difference in Kenya through technology.